 Laina G. Stebbins covers the environment, Native American issues and criminal justice for the Advance.
 A lifelong Michigander, she is a graduate of Michigan State University’s School of Journalism, where she served as Founding Editor of The Tab Michigan State and as a reporter for the Capital News Service.
 When Laina is not writing or spending time with her cats, she loves art and design, listening to music, playing piano, enjoying good food and being out in nature (especially Up North).

 Senior Projects Contributor

 Ken Coleman writes about Southeast Michigan, history and civil rights.
 He is a former Michigan Chronicle senior editor and served as the American Black Journal segment host on Detroit Public Television.
 He has written and published four books on black life in Detroit, including Soul on Air: Blacks Who Helped to Define Radio in Detroit and Forever Young: A Coleman Reader.
 His work has been cited by the Detroit News, Detroit Free Press, History Channel and CNN.
 Additionally, he was an essayist for the award-winning book, Detroit 1967: Origins, Impacts, Legacies.
 Ken has served as a spokesperson for the Michigan Democratic Party, Detroit Public Schools, U.S. Sen. Gary Peters and U.S. Rep. Brenda Lawrence.
 Previously to joining the Advance, he worked for the Detroit Federation of Teachers as a communications specialist.
-He is a Historical Society of Michigan trustee and a Big Brothers Big Sisters of Metropolitan Detroit advisory board member.
+He is a Big Brothers Big Sisters of Metropolitan Detroit advisory board member.